Skip to main content

 Details

-Clone target Oracle server should have the same Oracle software stack as source Oracle server installed and patched.
+Clone target Oracle server should have the identical Oracle software stack as source Oracle server installed and patched.
 Oracle user .bash_profile has $ORACLE_BASE, and $ORACLE_HOME configured.
 Also, $ORACLE_HOME variable should match with source Oracle server setting.
 Following is an example.

 # .bash_profile